 Then there is your travel insurance, which, I believe, you should always purchase when travelling abroad, especially if you’re planning a road trip on Madeira.

-For travel insurance, I use Heymondo, as they offer full covid-19 coverage, as well as a handy app with 24-hour medical assistance.
+For travel insurance, I use Heymondo, as they offer full COVID-19 coverage, as well as a handy app with 24-hour medical assistance.
 Make sure you check it out – readers of WTSW receive 5% off any insurance policy.
 Additionally, I also recommend World Nomads.

 Car rental Madeira Portugal

-Given that Madeira is made almost entirely out of rugged mountains, the island is home to several different micro climates.
+Given that Madeira is made almost entirely out of rugged mountains, the island is home to several different microclimates.

 During my 10 days on Madeira, the roads took me to sunny coastal towns, misty forests, mountain passages above the clouds, and everything in between.